 19th June 2020

-Join the greatest thinkers and innovators from across academia and industry to explore how social science research is driving innovation.
+The greatest thinkers and innovators from across academia and industry joined us to explore how social science research is driving innovation.

 21 November 2019

 View the event programme and download the speaker slides and presentations

 View the photographs from the event

 With economic, societal and environmental emergencies making headlines across the globe daily, consumers are demanding businesses adapt and change.

 With a responsibility to tackle the greatest challenges of our time, the Aspect Network seeks to bridge the gap between leading social science research and business innovation.

 At this event we heard from those sitting at the epicentre of discovery, imagination and progress in the social sciences.